Jomeinvoice

 Penalty Amounts by Offence Type

-Key point on self-billed e-invoices: Many SME owners focus only on whether they are issuing sales invoices, and overlook their self-billing obligations.
+Don’t overlook self-billing obligations: Many SME owners focus on whether they are issuing sales invoices and overlook their self-billing obligations.
 If your business pays agents, dealers, or distributors; purchases services from foreign providers; or handles certain insurance or compensation payments, you are required to issue a self-billed e-invoice on behalf of the other party — even if they never ask for one.
 Missing this is a separate S.82C(6) offence.
+See our complete guide to self-billed e-invoices for all applicable scenarios.

-Key point on consolidated e-invoices: During the Phase 4 relaxation period (1 January 2026 – 31 December 2026), Phase 4 businesses may use consolidated e-invoices for most transactions.
-However, this relaxation comes with strict conditions.
-Any single transaction worth RM10,000 or more cannot be consolidated — it requires an individual e-invoice immediately.
-Misuse of consolidated e-invoicing is a S.82C(7) offence and is separately prosecutable.
+Consolidated e-invoices have strict conditions: During the Phase 4 relaxation period (1 January 2026 – 31 December 2026), Phase 4 businesses may use consolidated e-invoices for most transactions.
+However, any single transaction of RM10,000 or more cannot be consolidated — it requires an individual e-invoice immediately.
+Misuse of consolidated e-invoicing is a S.82C(7) offence.
+See our consolidated e-invoice guide for the full rules.

 When Does Enforcement Start for Your Business?

-The penalty range is the same regardless of your phase — but when LHDN begins actively enforcing it depends on which phase your business falls into.
+The penalty range is the same regardless of phase — but when LHDN begins actively enforcing it depends on your revenue tier.
 Critically, the relaxation period is not an amnesty.
-It is a grace period for implementation.
-Non-compliance during the relaxation period is still an offence; LHDN simply has the discretion to issue lower penalties or warnings during this window.
+Non-compliance during relaxation is still an offence; LHDN simply exercises discretion on enforcement during this window. [e-Invoice Specific Guideline v4.6, Section 16]

-The MSME exemption caveat: Businesses with annual revenue below RM1 million are generally exempt.
-However, the exemption does not apply if your business is a subsidiary of a company with annual turnover ≥RM1M, is a related company or joint venture partner of such a company, or has a non-individual shareholder whose company has annual turnover ≥RM1M.
+Businesses with annual revenue below RM1 million are generally exempt.
+However, the exemption does not apply if your business is a subsidiary of a company with annual turnover of RM1 million or more, is a related company or joint venture partner of such a company, or has a non-individual shareholder whose company has annual turnover of RM1 million or more.
 In those cases, the business must comply from 1 July 2026, regardless of its own revenue level.

 How LHDN Detects Non-Compliance

 LHDN does not rely on businesses self-reporting failures.
-Its detection mechanism is systemic and data-driven.
+Detection is systemic and data-driven.

-Digital audit trail: Every validated e-invoice passes through the MyInvois system and is recorded with an IRBM-assigned Unique Identifier Number.
-LHDN can cross-reference the volume of e-invoices issued by any business against its declared revenue, purchase records, and third-party data — instantly flagging businesses with unexplained gaps.
+Digital audit trail: Every validated e-invoice passes through the MyInvois system and is recorded with an IRBM Unique Identifier Number assigned by LHDN.
+LHDN can cross-reference the volume of e-invoices issued by any business against its declared revenue, purchase records, and third-party data — instantly flagging businesses with unexplained gaps. [e-Invoice Specific Guideline v4.6; Compliance Review Framework (15 Dec 2025), Section 5]

 Computer analytics and risk profiling: LHDN selects businesses for compliance review using computer analytics, risk criteria, third-party intelligence, and public complaints.
 Businesses with unusual patterns — low e-invoice volume relative to declared income, or sudden drops in issuance — surface automatically.

 The 12-year prosecution window: LHDN can prosecute e-invoice offences committed up to 12 years before the date of action under Section 121(1) of the ITA.
-This means non-compliance today does not disappear after a year or two.
-It accumulates — and becomes a larger liability over time.
+[Compliance Review Framework (15 Dec 2025), Section 4] Non-compliance does not disappear after a year or two — it accumulates.

 Beyond the Fine: Operational and Reputational Risks

 The RM200–RM20,000 fine is the legal floor.
-The real cost of non-compliance for SME owners is often far larger, and it plays out across three additional dimensions.
+The real cost for SME owners typically plays out across three additional dimensions.

 Operational Disruption from an LHDN Audit

-A compliance review is not simply a letter in the mail.
-Under LHDN’s e-Invoice Compliance Review Framework (December 2025), a triggered audit involves:
+Under LHDN’s e-Invoice Compliance Review Framework (15 Dec 2025), a triggered audit involves:

-• 14-calendar-day advance notice before LHDN officers arrive on-site
+• A 14-calendar-day advance notice before LHDN officers arrive on-site [Compliance Review Framework, Section 6.1]

-• 1 to 3-day on-site visit (extendable at LHDN’s discretion), during which officers can access and download data from your electronic systems
+• A 1 to 3-day on-site visit (extendable), during which officers can access and download data from your electronic systems [Compliance Review Framework, Section 6.3]

-• Inspection of all sales invoices, purchase invoices, debit notes, credit notes, bank statements, ledgers, and e-invoice records
+• Inspection of all sales invoices, purchase invoices, credit notes, debit notes, bank statements, ledgers, and e-invoice records

-• 90-day resolution window from the start of the review
+• A 90-day resolution window from the start of the review [Compliance Review Framework, Section 6.6]

-• Coverage of up to 2 assessment years within a single audit
+• Coverage of up to 2 assessment years per audit [Compliance Review Framework, Section 4]

 The cost to your operations — management time, legal fees, accounting hours — can easily exceed the fine itself.